How to Make Homemade Detroit-Style Pizza

 Flour: I have had success using all-purpose flour, but if you can get your hands on bread flour, that is ideal, especially if you live in Canada or abroad.
 Moreover, if you live in Canada or abroad, you may need to reduce the water amount.
 Consider holding back some of the water (25 grams or so) during the mixing process to ensure you don’t end up with a soupy mess.
 You can always add it back in slowly if the dough is too dry.

 Cheese: Wisconsin Brick cheese is traditional but it can be hard to come by if you live in the Northeast.
-A mix of whole milk mozzarella and Cheddar or Monterey Jack works great.
-Generally, I prefer block cheese as opposed to grated, but I have had great success using a mix of Cabot grated sharp cheddar and Sargento’s grated whole milk, low-moisture mozzarella.
+A mix of whole milk mozzarella and Cheddar or Monterey Jack works great for the interior surface.
+Pre-shredded cheese is essential for creating a dramatic cheese frico crust on the perimeter.

 Sauce: I love a vodka sauce on pizza, such as this one or this one.
 This is my favorite fresh tomato sauce recipe.
 Of course, use your favorite tomato sauce here.
 I love all of the Rao’s brand sauces.

 Pan: I hate to encourage spending money on yet another piece of equipment, but a Lloyd Detroit-Style pizza pan does make a difference.
 I love my 9×13-inch USA pan, but a Lloyd Pan truly creates a crisper, more golden bottom.
-Furthermore, if you have a Baking Steel or pizza stone, baking the pizza on it will encourage even better browning.
+Furthermore, if you have a Baking Steel or pizza stone, baking the pizza on it will encourage even better browning, and if you don’t have a Lloyd pan, I suggest using the Baking Steel, which will help crisp up the bottom.

-The toppings: As far as Detroit-style pizza goes, this one is on the light side.
-You may want to up the amount of cheese and or pepperoni depending on your tastes and preferences.
-The pickled jalapeño and pepperoni pizza below is inspired by “The Colony” served at several of the Matt and Emily Hyland pizza restaurants, the recipe for which also can be found in their book, EMILY: The Cookbook.
+The toppings: The pickled jalapeño and pepperoni pizza below is inspired by “The Colony” served at several of the Matt and Emily Hyland pizza restaurants, the recipe for which also can be found in their book, EMILY: The Cookbook.

 Ingredients